Thank you! Your submission has been received!

 Osheta Moore

 Osheta Moore, PAX’s spiritual director, is a Black, Southern, everyday peacemaker.
-She serves as community life pastor at Roots Covenant and adjunct teacher at Woodland Hills Church in St. Paul, Minnesota.
+She serves as community life pastor at Roots Moravian Church in St. Paul, Minnesota.
 Osheta is the author of Shalom Sistas: Living Wholeheartedly in a Broken World, and Dear White Peacemakers: Dismantling Racism with Grit and Grace, on anti-racism peacemaking.

 Bianca Hughes